 Jalview was initially developed in 1996 by Michele Clamp, James Cuff, Steve Searle and Geoff Barton at the University of Oxford and then the European Bioinformatics Institute.
 Development of Jalview 2 was made possible with eScience funding from the BBSRC6 in 2004, enabling Andrew Waterhouse and Jim Procter to re-engineer the original program to introduce contemporary developments in bioinformatics and take advantage of the latest web and Java technology.
-The 2.4 version released in September 2008 introduced experimental support for a data exchange framework developed as part of this project, to enable Jalview to be used in conjunction with other programs for the analysis of sequences, alignments and structures.
+Jalview's development is now supported for a further 5 years from October 2009 by an award from the BBSRC's Tools and Resources fund.